sebanc/linuxloops/Readme/Secure-Boot.md

 ## Secure boot support for disk images installs

-Requirement: Booting through a linux distro with secureboot enabled through Shim.
+Requirement: Installed linux distro with secureboot enabled through Shim.

 In the case of disk images, SecureBoot support will rely on your main linux distribution shim bootloader.